 North Carolina State University recently announced a $1,064,000 investment from the North Carolina GlaxoSmithKline Foundation to expand the Community College Collaboration (C3) program, which guarantees N.C.
 State admission to qualified transfer students from several community colleges, including Vance-Granville Community College.

-Ethan Cole, a Kittrell native who was among the first VGCC students in the program, took part in the ceremony in Raleigh at which this expansion was announced.
+Ethan Cole, a Kittrell native among the first VGCC students in the program, took part in the ceremony in Raleigh at which this expansion was announced.
 After graduating from Vance-Granville with an Associate in Science degree, Cole enrolled full-time at N.C.
-State, where is studying engineering.
+State, where he is studying engineering.
 He provided the introduction for Robert A. Ingram, chair of the North Carolina GlaxoSmithKline Foundation Board of Directors, during the ceremony.
 Cole is also the recipient of a $5,000 North Carolina GlaxoSmithKline Foundation STEM Scholarship.

 “Supporting the N.C.
 State C3 program is a perfect fit for the mission of the North Carolina GlaxoSmithKline Foundation,” Ingram stated, according to a news release from the university.
 “This program will help students transition from a community college to a four-year degree at N.C.
 State.
 We believe that our state has one of the best community college systems in the country, and we are excited about this partnership.”